trincayo/cordova-plugin-wezka-nativecamera/README.md

 To install this plugin, follow the [Command-line Interface Guide](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-line%20Interface).

 If you are not using the Cordova Command-line Interface, follow [Using Plugman to Manage Plugins](http://cordova.apache.org/docs/en/edge/guide_plugin_ref_plugman.md.html).

+Trincayo Fork: Add a new param in getPicture(). urlMarco: you can add a URL with a picture which will appear in the capture as a frame overlays.